 Conclusion.
-The Proposed Rule will have a disproportionate impact on local economies and governmental entities situated in rural jurisdictions.
+The Proposed Rule will have a significant impact on rural economies, with a disproportionate impact on the Amish and Mennonite communities.
 The FDA must first understand and study this wider impact prior to issuing its final rule.

 (4) Impact on Small Entities (including Businesses and Governmental Jurisdictions)